 Be Outgoing

 If you are an introvert (like me), a little bit of effort in trying to be more outgoing would help you.
-I have met many students at past conferences, and most of them have become good friends.
-Try to find people who work in a similar area and are of similar status.
+I have met many student authors at past conferences, and most of them have become good friends.
+Try to find people who work in a similar area and are of a similar status.
 They will become your friend, so try to mingle with them.
-I know you are losing your real friends during your graduate studies anyway, so reinforce your pool of friends!
-Drinking beers at night or having lunch with them would be a good idea.
+I know you’re likely to lose your real friends during your graduate studies anyway, so try to reinforce your pool of friends!
+Drinking beer at night or having lunch with them would be a good idea.
 Aside from participating in the technical programs, your week might as well be full of appointments with other fellow students, early-career researchers, and potential employers.
-Nothing is wrong with eating alone, but spending time with others is definitely better.
+There’s nothing wrong with eating alone, but spending time with others is definitely preferable.
 Eating only with your lab mates and advisor is not wrong either, but getting to know how other labs are doing will broaden your perspectives.
 I know you don’t have many friends at a conference yet, so don’t be shy and try to share your new acquaintances with your old friends (e.g., lab mates).
 What I will do for you all is basically to introduce you folks to everybody I know to broaden your network.
 I know I don’t look like one, but I’m an introvert, too.
 So, I know it’s not easy unless you are a people person already.
 So, let’s all try together as a team.

 Be Hungry